 While Orville and Wilbur Wright made Ohio their home, the amazing "First Flight" that they're known for actually occurred in Kitty Hawk, North Carolina.
 Take a look at the North Carolina Quarter reverse to see how this state celebrated this grand achievement!.

 At the same time that the first female space shuttle commander, Eileen Collins, ventured into space, so did one of the United States' newest coins, the Sacagawea Golden Dollar.
-Read more about the travels of this special coin in the Fall 1999 issue of the HPC Making Cents newsletter.

 Our Foreign Friends